active9/slackcat/README.md

 Facts:
 - This module is heavily inspired by and loosely based off of the python module slackcat.
 - A 10 second delay occurs before slackcat will exit after the STDIO is closed.
 This gives the bot time to send the data to slack before exiting.
+- Silent mode makes SlackCat not emit to STDOUT.
 - Feature requests will not be taken but bug related issues will be addressed.
 - No cats were harmed in the making of this module.
 - Less than 1 cup of coffee and 2 hours of time was used in making this module